Perpendicular ion heating in turbulence and reconnection: magnetic moment breaking by coherent fluctuations: Discussion

 \textbf{Declaration of Interests.--} The authors report no conflict of interest.

 \textbf{Acknowledgements.--} AM was supported by NASA grants 80NSSC21K0462 and 80NSSC21K1766.
 BC was supported in part by NASA under grant number 80NSSC24K0171.
 KGK was partially supported by NASA grant 80NSSC24K0171 and contract 80ARC021C0001.
 TE acknowledges funding from The Chuck Lorre Family Foundation Big Bang Theory Graduate Fellowship and NASA grant 80NSSC20K1285.
 All authors also acknowledge support from NASA contract NNN06AA01C.
-AM thanks J. Squire, Z. Johnston, and M. Kunz for many useful conversations.
+AM thanks J. Squire, Z. Johnston, and M. Kunz for many useful conversations, and the three referees for insightful comments, which significantly improved this paper.